-- iii.
-Greater than fifty (50) feet from surface water; and (3-18-22) - iv.
+iv.
 Constructed on slopes of three: one (3:1) or flatter, the plans and specifications for settlings ponds must contain information in Subparagraphs 021.05.a.i., 021.05.a.ii., and 021.05.a.iv.; 021.05.b.i., 021.05.b.ii., 021.05.b.v. and 021.05.b.vi.
 This information may be prepared as a sketch map showing appropriate elevations, distances and other required details.
+(3-18-22)

-(3-18-22) - 06.
-Requirements for Reclamation Plan of Operations.
-A reclamation plan of operations must be submitted in map and narrative form and include the following: (3-18-22)(\\\\\) - a.
+06. Requirements for-Reclamation Planof Operations.
+A reclamation planof operations must be submitted in map and narrative form and include the following: (3-18-22)()

+a.
 Show how watercourses disturbed by the mining operation will be replaced on meander lines with a pool structure conducive to good fish and wildlife habitat and recreational use.
 Show how and where riprap or other methods of bank stabilization will be used to ensure that, following abandonment, the stream erosion will not exceed the rate normally experienced in the area.
-If necessary, show how the replaced watercourse will not contribute to degradation of water supplies; (3-18-22) - b.
-Describe and show the contour of the proposed mine site after final backfilling and /or grading, with grades listed for slopes after mining; (3-18-22)(\\\\\) - c.
-On a drainage control map, show the best management practices to be utilized to minimize erosion on disturbed lands; (3-18-22) - d.
-Show roads to be reclaimed upon completion of mining; (3-18-22) - e.
+If necessary, show how the replaced watercourse will not contribute to degradation of water supplies;

+b.
+Describe and show the contour of the proposed mine site after final backfilling and $\frac{1}{(3-18-22)}$ (3-18-22)()

+c.
+On a drainage control map, show the best management practices to be utilized to minimize erosion on disturbed lands;

+d.
+Show roads to be reclaimed upon completion of mining;

+e.
 Show plans for both concurrent and final revegetation of disturbed lands.
-Indicate soil types, where soils are not present, slopes, precipitation, seed rates, species, topsoil, or other growth medium storage and handling, time of planting, method of planting and, if necessary, fertilizer and mulching rates; (3-18-22)( ) - f.
-The planned reclamation of tailings or sediment ponds; (3-18-22) - g.
+Indicate soil types, where soils are not present, slopes, precipitation, seed rates, species, topsoil, or other growth medium storage and handling, time of planting, method of planting and, if necessary, fertilizer and mulching rates; (3-18-22)( f.
+The planned reclamation of tailings or sediment ponds;

+g.
 An estimate of total reclamation cost to be used in establishing bond amount.
-The cost estimate should include the approximate cost of grading, revegetation, equipment mobilization, labor, and administrative overhead; and (3-18-22)(\\\\) - h.
-Make a premining estimate of trees on the site by species and forest lands utilization consideration in reclamation.
-(3-18-22) - 07.
-State Approval Required.
+The cost estimate should include the approximate cost of grading, revegetation, equipment mobilization, labor, and administrative (3-18-22)( h.
+Make a premining estimate of trees on the site by species and forest lands utilization consideration ()

+07. State Approval Required.
 Approval of a placer mining permit must be obtained under these rules, even if approval of such plan has been or is obtained from an appropriate federal agency.
+(3-18-22)(

 08. Application Review and Inspection.
 If the Director Department determines that an inspection is necessary, the applicant may be contacted and asked that he or his duly authorized employee or representative be present for inspection at a reasonable time.
 An inspection may be required prior to issuance of the permit.
-The applicant must make such persons available for the purpose of inspection (see
+The applicant must make such persons available for the purpose of inspection (see Subsection 051.01).

-Subsection 051.01).
 Failure to provide a representative does not mean that the state will not conduct such inspection.
-(3-18-22)(\\\\\)
+(3-18-22)()